npruehs/ue4-rts/README.md

 1. Set pawn AI controller class to your RTSCharacterAIController.
 1. Add a SelectableComponent.
 1. Ensure Pawn > Auto Possess AI is set to "Placed in World or Spawned".

+### Selecting Units

+#### Enabling Selection

+1. Bind the action Select (e.g. to left mouse button).
+1. Add SelectableComponents to everything selectable.
+1. Listen to the OnSelectionChanged event broadcasted by the RTSPlayerController.

+#### Showing Selection Frames

+1. Create a new HUD deriving from RTSHUD.
+1. Create a new selection frame material and set the RTSHUD reference.
+1. Use the new RTSHUD in your game mode.

+#### Enabling Control Groups

+1. Bind the actions SaveControlGroup0 to SaveControlGroup9 (e.g. to CTRL+0 to CTRL+9).
+1. Bind the actions LoadControlGroup0 to LoadControlGroup9 (e.g. to 0 to 9).

+#### Showing Selection

+1. For each character, set the Decal Material of its SelectionCircleDecalComponent.

 ### Enabling Unit Orders